Skip to main content

 GitHub Copilot not working in some files

-If you're using GitHub Copilot Business, you may not see code completion suggestions in your editor for some files.
+If you're using GitHub Copilot with a Copilot Business or Copilot Enterprise license, you may not see code completion suggestions in your editor for some files.
 This happens when a file is excluded from being used by GitHub Copilot.
 Content exclusion can be configured by a repository administrator, or by an organization owner.

 When a file is affected by a content exclusion setting, GitHub Copilot will not suggest code completion in that file, and the content of that file will not be used to inform code completion suggestions in other files.